Mayankaenium20/Face-Recognition-Attendance-System-Using-OpenCV-and-Caffe/README.md

-# Face Recognition Attendance System
+# Face Recognition System Using OpenCV and Caffe

 ## Project Overview